Wolfbatcat/AO3-FicTracker-BlackBatCat/documentation/AO3 Fictracker - BlackBatCat's Version.md

 This version includes the following modifications from the [original AO3 FicTracker](https://greasyfork.org/en/scripts/513435-ao3-fictracker):

+> **Important🚨**: For status highlighting and collapse/hide behavior to work correctly, update statuses using FicTracker controls only (the **Change Status** menu and FicTracker work-page buttons).
+Changes made through AO3 **Edit Bookmark** are not tracked by FicTracker storage.

 ### 📚 Renamed Status Categories
 Status categories have been renamed and reordered to match my workflow:
 - **"Favorite"** → **"Reading"**